aphillips866/research_coop_2021/README.md

 **Date**: September 2021

 This project was created over the course of six months from April 2021 to September 2021 while I worked as a research assistant within Drexel University's department of mathematics.
-The purpose of this project is to simulate a network model of Saddle Node Infinite Period (SNIPER) oscillators.
-All of the code contained within this repository is written in MATLAB.
+The purpose of this project is to provide simulations of several different types of neuronal models.
+The types included are the Morris-lecar model, the Fitzhugh Nagumo model, and the Saddle-Node Infinite Period (SNIPER) model.